DavidLawes/brand-data/README.md

 ## Tests

 Jest is used to run tests.
-To run all tests:
+To run all tests: `npm test`.
-`npm test`

 ## Setup